 There is another potential benefit of increased attention being paid by the research community to study of the brain: It just may be the case that the brain is not just the seat of consciousness and semblance of mind, of command and control over human behavior.
 Scientists may just find out that the brain has control over all bodily functions in ways that are not currently known or understood.
 Unlocking the brain’s secrets may lead to cures for – or insights into other afflictions of the human body.

 Talking About “Mental Illness” in the Media Spreads Ignorance Far and Wide.

-Misunderstanding of serious mental illness is the root cause of the broken mental illness treatment system, dysfunctional and destructive public policies, and criminalization of SNI.
-Among the most serious problems is segregation of medical services for neurobehavioral (known as so-called primary psychiatric in the medical community…a flawed construct) into a so-called “mental health system”.
+Misunderstanding of serious neurobehavioral illness is the root cause of the broken “mental health” system, dysfunctional and destructive public policies, and criminalization of SNI.
+Among the most serious problems is segregation of medical services for neurobehavioral (known as so-called primary psychiatric in the medical community…a flawed construct) into a so-called mental health system.

-The medical profession needs to reconfigure itself to reconcile with the modern scientific understanding of psychosis -spectrum disorders.
-Federal and state governments, and modern medicine should leave the “mental health system” to psychologists and psychoanalysts and fully integrate the medical management of neuropsychiatric disorders into the “physical” healthcare system.
+The medical profession needs to remodel itself to reconcile with the modern scientific understanding of neurobehavioral disorders.
+Federal and state governments, and modern medicine should leave the “mental health system” to psychologists, counselors, therapists, and psychoanalysts and fully integrate the medical management of neuropsychiatric disorders into the “physical” healthcare system.
 Those clinicians have plenty of work to do tending to the worried-well and the 18 percent of people living with a diagnosis from their diagnostic bible, the DSM.
 They should have nothing to do with people afflicted with neurological illnesses such as “schizophrenia”, bipolar and neurogenic “depression”.
 Many doctors in other medical specialties other than psychiatry do not understand much about SNI – that needs to change.